wp-plugins/tyme-social-count/readme.txt

 == Screenshots ==
 1. Tyme Social Count returns a simple number for you to style and customize as you see fit.
-2. Tyme Social Count is easily styled and integrated into any theme and design.
+2. Easily customizable and styled to fit your specific theme.

 == Changelog ==
 = 1.2 =